bvs0821/mlb_stats_analysis/README.md

 The user is prompted to do the same for the pitching statistics, although the date ranges do not need to match.

 ## What's Next?
 The next step of the project is to add in additional statistical databases which have statistics not available in the MLB-Stat API.
-Once all databases are added, various analysis techniques will be performed to better understand which statistical metric produces the best estimation of future performance.
+Once all databases are added, various analysis/ML techniques will be performed to better understand which statistical metric produces the best estimation of future performance.
 In addition, the aforementioned assessment over various date ranges will allow for a better determination of how long a player performs at a certain level before improving or regressing.

 ## Contact
 For inquiries about the project, please email brandon.v.schiller@gmail.com